patrick11514/MinonkaBot/README.md

     -   https://developer.riotgames.com/
         -   Create new app
         -   Then copy API KEY to RIOT_TOKEN
+    -   PORT is port on which will be running the web server, which serves live rank
+    -   WEB_PATH is path to web server, which serves live rank and bot will use it in command
+    -   KEY will be used in buttons, to check if the buttons are from this specific bot
 -   **Building bot**
     Install node modules:
     ```SHELL